 Nonexchange transactions, in which the District receives value without directly giving equal value in return, include State apportionments, property taxes, certain Federal and State grants, entitlements, and donations.
 Property tax revenue is recognized in the fiscal year received.
 State apportionment revenue is earned based upon criteria set forth from the Community Colleges Chancellor's Office and includes reporting of full-time equivalent students (FTES) attendance.
-The corresponding apportionment revenue is recognized in the period the FTES are generated.
-Revenue from Federal and State grants and entitlements are recognized in the fiscal year in which all eligibility requirements have been satisfied.
+The corresponding apportionment revenue is recognized in the fiscal year in which all eligibility requirements have been satisfied.
 Eligibility requirements may include time and/or purpose requirements.